In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 - Allocate more if you’re redoing an existing application: It may sound counterintuitive, but if you already have an app and want to recreate or update it, it may cost you more than creating an application from scratch.
 Why is this?
 Well, first, reverse-engineering is always more complex.
 Remember NASA?
 Despite having well-documented the construction of the Apollo spaceships, they can’t build them now because it would be more complex than creating a new one.
 Also, you may need to support two applications concurrently.
 Lastly, data migration may be required, which is another non-trivial task.
 As a rule of thumb, a budget for revamping an existing application should be about 150 percent that of building a new application.

 - Project management triangle: With a project management triangle that features time, quality, and budget, you can only expect to get two of those items at once.
-For example, your project may be of high quality and delivered fast, but it will cost a fortune.
-So, if you have time, quality, or budget constraints, you should consider this when budgeting.
+For example, your Agile project may be of high quality and delivered fast, but it will cost a fortune.
+So, if you have time, quality, or budget constraints, you should consider this in your Agile budgeting process.

 Here’s A Real-life Example Of How We Plan Agile Software Development Budget